 Colorectal cancer screening

-The colorectal cancer screening programme was launched again in Finland with a research-validated faecal immunochemical test (FIT).
-The screening started in voluntary municipalities and will be expanded into a national programme in a later phase (1).
+The screening will be expanded into a national programme in a later phase (2).
 More information about the new programme can be found on Screening page.

 Effectiveness and cost-effectiveness in colorectal cancer screening